paquiteau/pynufft/README.md

 ### Using NUDFT_cupy and NUDFT (double precision)

 Some users ask for double precision.
 So NUDFT and NUDFT_cupy are offered.
-Speedup is not measured for now.
+Speedup is dependent on cupy and GPU.
-Answer to the criticism in
-Gossard, Alban, Frédéric de Gournay, and Pierre Weiss.
-"Off-the-grid data-driven optimization of sampling schemes in MRI." arXiv preprint arXiv:2010.01817 (2020).

 ```